 Hue are no longer a custom accessory maker.
 Now expanding into hosiery of all kinds, and menswear too.

-They make ladies socks, tights and leggings and have managed to keep their beautiful and admirable origin story alive and well in their designs.
+and have managed to keep their beautiful and admirable origin story alive and well in their designs.

 They are just as creative, colourful and inventive as they were back in the Seventies, a rare occurrence from a small business that became big.
 Rather than becoming too corporate like and becoming more mainstream and safe,